thep1geon/mv/docs.md

 - arr [size] [default]: allocates [size] on the heap and pushes the pointer to the start on to the stack.
 The array is filled with the [default]

+### Screen Stuff

+The screen has its own video buffer.
+The two memory operations change the video buffer.

+The video buffer is an array of integers but is printed as ascii characters

+- vid_mem_read [address]: Pushes the value at [address] onto the stack

+- vid_mem_write [address] [value]: Sets the value at [address] to [value]

+- draw: Renders the video buffer to the standard output

+- clear: clears the video buffer; sets everything to 0

 ### Utility Operations

 - dump: Prints the stack as numbers